ktbeck/SlugRoulette/README.md

 (version 1.5)
    Search function for chats.
 RANDOM CHAT AND CHAT SERVER BUTTON DONT WORK RIGHT NOW

+(version 1.6)
+   Now added a new tab where user can enter a Queue.
+QUEUE DOES NOT CURRENTLY DO ANYTHING.

 PROBLEM:
   Windows Explorer cannot run website.
 Double check to see if this happens elsewhere.